open-data-rescue/climate-data-rescue/README.md

 - string   "extern_ref"
 - datetime "created_at",          :null => false
 - datetime "updated_at",          :null => false
-- integer  "collectionID"
+- integer  "pagetype_id"
-- integer  "collection_group_id"
+- integer  "ledger_id"

-### CollectionGroup
+### Ledger

-A simple grouping class that links AssetCollections.
+A simple grouping class that links Pagetypes.
 This can be used to model a book set (set of book volumes).

 #### Relationships
-- has many: asset collections
+- has many: pagetypes

 #### Attributes
 - string   "title"
 - string   "author"
 - string   "extern_ref"
-- integer  "asset_collection_id"
+- integer  "pagetype_id"
 - datetime "created_at",          :null => false
 - datetime "updated_at",          :null => false